Mini Break 10 Dishes you have to try

 What is the typical food of Panama?
 Where and what to eat in Panama?

 - From the land: A warm delight ready to fight the tropical "winter".
 Believe me, after one of those mornings in which it has diluted comforts and makes you feel, again, in harmony with the world.
-It is a main course and consists of ground corn, frayed chicken, green olives and raisins.
+It is the main course and consists of ground corn, frayed chicken, green olives, and raisins.

-8 - A Caribbean lobster.
-On the coral reefs of the San Blas islands, the Kuna fish octopus, squid and lobsters.
+- A Caribbean lobster.
+On the coral reefs of the San Blas islands, the Kuna fish octopus, squid, and lobsters.
 To accompany, of course, rice with coconut.
 Pure Caribbean flavor!